 The book, Men Who Hate Women, written by Laura Bates, sets the bar low when it comes to defining what hate is.
-Any disagreement with feminist orthodoxy; or any men’s rights advocacy, is sufficient evidence.
+Any disagreement with feminist orthodoxy or any men’s rights advocacy, is sufficient evidence.
 As a result, people who manifestly do not hate women are sucked into her divisive narrative.
-Examples include Warren Farrell, James Damore and Jordan Peterson who feature in her book purely because they challenged aspects of feminism.
+Examples include Warren Farrell, James Damore and Jordan Peterson who feature in her book purely because they challenged some aspect of feminism.
 You may agree or disagree with their point of view but there is no evidence that they are motivated by hatred.

 Predictably, Laura is a product of the standard radicalisation pipeline for media feminists.
 Private school followed by English Literature at Oxbridge.
 Think Laurie Penny, Cathy Newman, Helen Lewis, Marina Hyde and Hadley Freeman, for example.

 Something left out of Laura’s book is the fact that women have always been an important part of the Men’s Rights Movement.
 She could not have been unaware of this and I can only assume, to use a favourite expression of feminists, that they were ‘airbrushed’ from the narrative or to put it another way – erased.
 That is the pattern in other parts of the media, men who challenge the feminist narrative can expect ad hominem attacks while women are ignored.